TheDarkSide1992/Machine_Learning_Exam/README.md

 This Project is a school exam project at EASV(erhvervsakademi sydvest | business academy southwest).
 This project where made for purely educational purposes and should not be used for any monetary gains.

-we are using the open food tox database from efsa (european food and safety agency)
+We are using the open food tox database from efsa (european food and safety agency)

 > The following link will tell you more about the OpenFoodTox dataset
 >https://www.efsa.europa.eu/en/discover/infographics/openfoodtox-chemical-hazards-database